folio-org/okapi/doc/guide.md

 install operation will also deploy and un-deploy as necessary.
 This will only work if the ModuleDescriptor has the launchDescriptor property.

+### Purge

+By default when modules are disabled, persistent data is preserved.
+This can be changed with the optional parameter `purge`, which when set to `true`, instructs a module to purge (remove) all persistent data.
+This only has an effect on modules that are also disabled ; has no effect on modules that are enabled or upgraded.
+The purge parameter was added in Okapi version 1.16.0.
+The purge mode calls the `_tenant` interface with method DELETE if that is provided for the module.

 ## Reference